See the rotation sites, sample of monthly and yearly schedules below.

-Elective to assist with Arizona Diamondbacks Baseball Spring Training and Minor League baseball
+Elective to assist with the Chicago Cubs Baseball Spring Training and Minor League baseball

 The University of Arizona Sports Medicine Fellowship has several formats for ongoing didactics.
 We have a monthly didactic, evening session for the teaching faculty, fellows and physical therapists and athletic trainers to cover in a more discussion format key topics of interest in a multispecialty perspective.
 We also have a monthly journal club combined with the faculty and fellows of sports medicine and orthopedic sports medicine as well as interested residents from family medicine, emergency medicine, pediatrics and orthopedics.
 We have an additional ultrasound curriculum that includes bedside teaching sessions.
 We have review sessions designed to go over core knowledge, which will prepare the fellow to take the sports medicine CAQ.